patric-eberle/frontend-guidelines-questionnaire/README.md

 - **How are you measuring your project's speed** *(such as [Pingdom Speed Test](http://tools.pingdom.com/) or [Google PageSpeed](https://developers.google.com/speed/pagespeed/))*?
 - [Google PageSpeed](https://developers.google.com/speed/pagespeed/), [Yellow Lab Tools](http://yellowlab.tools/)
 - **What techniques are you using to decrease file size** *(such as [Gzip](https://css-tricks.com/snippets/htaccess/active-gzip-compression/), [Image Optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization))*?
-- JS minification and ugglyfication, [SVGO](https://github.com/svg/svgo)
+- JS minification and ugglyfication, [SVGO](https://github.com/svg/svgo), CSS minification
 - **What performance-related tools are you using in your workflow?** *(such as [WebPagetest](http://www.webpagetest.org/), [BigRig](https://aerotwist.com/blog/bigrig/) [Speedcurve](https://speedcurve.com/))*?
 - None.